 In the preceding pages several numbers and statistics were presented.
-During calendar year 2006, out of a population of 721,529 persons in the State of Delaware receiving their water from community water supplies, 50,345 persons (6.9%) were exposed to harmful (health related) contaminants.
-Out of 509 public water systems, 53, or 10.4%, had a violation and only 9 systems (1.8%) were repeat violators for health-based contaminants.
-Thirty-six water systems (7.1%) reported monitoring and reporting (M/R) violations and ten systems (2.0%) were repeat violators for monitoring or reporting violations.
-There was only one violation for a volatile organic compound, MTBE found at a service station, and no violations for synthetic organic compounds.
-The only violation for an inorganic compound was the Town of Felton for arsenic and they have installed a treatment system with the help of the US Environmental Protection Agency and are now providing water that is in compliance with the new requirements.
-We also had 5 water systems exceed the action level for lead and 2 exceed the action level for copper.
-One system exceeded both for both lead and copper.
-In 2006 the Division of Public Health began requiring water systems that serve 1,000 people or more to collect their own bacteriological samples.
+During calendar year 2007, out of a population of 724,233 persons in the State of Delaware receiving their water from community water supplies, 235,683 persons (32.5%) were exposed to harmful (health related) contaminants.
+This significant percentage is the result of a violation of the total coliform rule by Artesian Water Company that lasted less than one month.
+Absent this one violation the percentage of people exposed to a health related contaminant would drop to 4.7%.
+Out of 520 public water systems, 54, or 10.3%, had a violation and only 11 systems (2.1%) were repeat violators for health-based contaminants.
+Thirty-seven water systems (7.1%) reported monitoring and reporting (M/R) violations and four systems (0.8%) were repeat violators for monitoring or reporting violations.
+There were three violations for inorganic compounds.
+The Towns of Felton and Clayton for arsenic and both have installed treatment systems to remove the arsenic and are now providing water that is in compliance with the new requirements.
+The Town of Blades had a brief overfeed of fluoride.
+The situation was quickly corrected.
+In 2007 the Division of Public Health began requiring water systems that serve 1,000 people or more to collect their own bacteriological samples.
 We also had several small systems volunteer to collect their own samples.
-This has resulted in four monitoring and reporting violations of the total coliform rule as systems began adjusting to this new requirement.
+Beginning in January of 2006 the Division began requiring any one who collected compliance samples or who conducted daily monitoring of a public water system be certified as an Approved Sampler/Tester.
+This requirement has ensured that individuals doing daily testing or sampling know what they are doing and why they are doing it.

-The numbers are an improvement over last year and demonstrate that the water system operators are learning the requirements for the new rules that became effective in the last couple of years.
+Except for the one total coliform violation at Artesian Water Company the numbers are an improvement over last year and demonstrate that the water system operators are learning the requirements for the new rules that became effective in the last couple of years.
 There is still a need to maintain vigilance over the drinking water supplies for Delaware residents.
 We will be implementing several new rules in the next few years and must continue to work with our partners to ensure the provision of safe drinking water for all Delawareans.